you can see the food growing in the ground, see us harvest it, and you know that it's fresh and truly

 up from time to time (:

-of produce is greatly scaled back this year, though we will have plenty of tomatoes and grapes soon.
-We are continuing
+is greatly scaled back this year, though we will have plenty of tomatoes and grapes soon.
+We are continuing to make

-to make improvements on the farm so that we can more efficiently produce lots of veggies in the future.
-Hope to see
+improvements on the farm so that we can more efficiently produce lots of veggies in the future.
+Hope to see you soon!

-Garden will open for the summer produce season this year (2017).
-As soon as the tomatoes, grapes
+open for the summer produce season this year (2017).
+As soon as the tomatoes, grapes and hopefully

-and hopefully peaches ripen we will be open on wednesday and saturday mornings.
-Hope you all have
+peaches ripen we will be open on wednesday and saturday mornings.
+Hope you all have had a great

 Thank you all so much for such a good 2016 gardening season.